cdoig4/Colin-Patty_User_Guide/docs/Task-3.md

 6. Access the [**BCIT Faculty Directory**](https://www.bcit.ca/contacts/) and search for the instructor's contact information.
 ![image](./Colin's_Screenshots/Faculty_Contact_Success.png)
-7. Copy the email address and navigate back to your myBCIT email tab.
+7. <span id="step7"> Copy the email address and navigate back to your myBCIT email tab.

 ### Sending the Reply